edsu/chroma/README.md

 chroma
 ======

-chroma is a simple webapp for viewing live searches that happening on the [Chronicling America](http://chroniclingamerica.loc.gov) website.
+chroma is a simple webapp for viewing live searches that are happening on the [Chronicling America](http://chroniclingamerica.loc.gov) website.